Zwierzyn railway station

 Zwierzyn railway station (until 2024 Strzelce Krajeńskie Wschód railway station) is a railway station serving the towns of Zwierzyn and Strzelce Krajeńskie, in the Lubusz Voivodeship, Poland.
 The station is located on the Tczew–Kostrzyn railway and the now closed Strzelce Krajeńskie Wschód–Strzelce Krajeńskie railway.
-The train services are operated by PKP, Przewozy Regionalne and Arriva.
+The train services are operated by PKP, Polregio, and Arriva.

 Train services

 The station is served by the following service(s):